dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The validation mainly consists of reducing the watchdog from the standard liberal 1200 seconds to a lower amount to induce "failures" in the nodes (stop/start and ip rehydration).
 With the 16 node test, 100 seconds caused all 16 nodes to "fail" and they were all stopped and started and ip rehydrated.
-With the 512 node test, 600 and 300 seconds was insufficient to induce "failures".
+With the 512 node test, 600 and 300 seconds was insufficient to induce "failures", but a 200 second watchdog caused 44 of the 512 nodes to "fail" and go through the stop, start and ip rehydration process.
+The details are below.

 NOTE on the logs: